Jubatian/xmburner/README.rst

   systems operating for extended periods.

 Currently the project is under development, not being suitable to serve these goals in its present form.
+However it is already approaching completion, so it may be useful to experiment with it.